 information element (IE): An optional part, with variable but self-identifiable length, of some frames.

-managed access phase (MAP): A time span set aside by a coordinator for improvised access, scheduled access, and unscheduled access to the medium by the coordinator and the nodes in the body area network (BAN) of the coordinator.
+managed access period (MAP): A time span set aside by a coordinator for improvised access, scheduled access, and unscheduled access to the medium by the coordinator and the nodes in the body area network (BAN) of the coordinator.

 master key (MK): A secret bit string activated or established between a node and a coordinator in a security association procedure and used to create a pairwise temporal key (PTK) shared between them.